MELDProject/meld_graph/docs/install_docker.md

 docker pull mathrip/meld_graph:latest
 ```

-Run the pipeline command print the help
+Run the pipeline command to print the help

 ```bash
 docker run -it --rm \